All Episodes

 I mean, we have so much information available at our fingertips.

-Now, they the FDA did announce a pause with the Johnson and Johnson vaccines.
+Now, the FDA did announce a pause with the Johnson and Johnson vaccines.

-Six women out of about seven million that got the J and J vaccine developed blood clots.
+Six women out of about 7 million that got the J and J vaccine developed blood clots.

-One died, and the FDA announced a pause, saying they were half dozen rare, severe type of blood clot, uh apparently more in the inside the naval cavity of all places.
+And the FDA announced a pause saying they were a half dozen rare, severe type of blood clot, apparently more inside the navel cavity of all places.

 So something to pay attention to.